Tributary system of China: History

-Tributary relations emerged during the Tang dynasty as Chinese rulers started perceiving foreign envoys bearing tribute as a "token of conformity to the Chinese world order".
+Tributary relations emerged during the Tang dynasty, under the reign of Emperor Taizong, as Chinese rulers started perceiving foreign envoys bearing tribute as a "token of conformity to the Chinese world order".

 The Ming founder Hongwu Emperor adopted a maritime prohibition policy and issued tallies to "tribute-bearing" embassies for missions.
 Missions were subject to limits on the number of persons and items allowed.

 Korea

-Jinhan and Mahan were recorded paying tribute to the Jin dynasty of China from 280 AD repeatedly in the Book of Jin.

-The Records of the Three Kingdoms recorded Goguryeo sent envoys to the Han dynasty with tributes to Emperor Guangwu of Han as a principality state in 30 AD.
-Goguryeo continued to pay tribute to the proceeding Chinese dynasties: Jin dynasty, Northern Wei, Northern Zhou, Sui dynasty, and Tang dynasty.

-Baekje was first recorded sending tribute to Northern Wei in the Book of Wei.
-Baekje sent tribute to the Jin dynasty in 372 AD, recorded in the Book of Jin.
-It is recorded in the Book of Sui that after the Sui dynasty's founding, Wideok of Baekje sent envoys and tributes to Emperor Wen of Sui.
-Later, when Sui dynasty was conquering the Chen dynasty, a warship floated to Tamna; on its way back, the ship passed by Baekje, and the King Wideok sent sufficient supplies to the crew along with an envoy to send congratulations for defeating the Chen dynasty to Emperor Wen.
-Emperor Wen was touched and issued an imperial edict to exempt Baekje's yearly tribute.
-However, Baekje still sent tributes to Sui dynasty to plea for war against Goguryeo in 598 AD and 607 AD.
-In 614 AD, Baekje sent last tribute to the Sui dynasty before Sui's fall in 619 AD.
-Baekje started to send tribute to the Tang dynasty in 622 AD.

-Silla was recorded sending tribute to the Sui dynasty in 594 AD by the order of Jinpyeong of Silla, and then Silla started to send tribute yearly from 605 AD.
-The Old Book of Tang and New Book of Tang recorded Silla sending women (4 in total; all rejected), gold, silver among other things as tribute to the Tang dynasty.
+The Old Book of Tang and New Book of Tang recorded Silla sending women, 4 in total, all rejected, gold, silver among other things as tribute to the Tang dynasty.

-Goryeos rulers called themselves "Great King" viewing themselves as the sovereigns of the Goryeo-centered world of Northeast Asia.
+Goryeo's rulers called themselves "Great King" viewing themselves as the sovereigns of the Goryeo-centered world of Northeast Asia.
 They maintained their own Imperial style, in their setup of government institutions, administrative divisions and own tributary system.

 As the struggle between the Northern Yuan and the Red Turban Rebellion and the Ming remained indecisive, Goryeo retained neutrality despite both sides pleading for their assistance in order to break this stalemate.
-As the Ming eventually gained the upper hand Goryeo paid an enormous tribute to Ming in February 1385 consisting of five thousand horses, five hundred jin of gold, fifty thousand jin of silver and fifty thousand bolts of cotton fabric order to maintain their neutrality.
+As the Ming eventually gained the upper hand Goryeo paid an enormous tribute to Ming in February 1385 consisting of five thousand horses, five hundred jin of gold, fifty thousand jin of silver and fifty thousand bolts of cotton fabric in order to maintain their neutrality.